Meet the propagandists and conspiracy theorists behind OAN

 Rouz didn’t just come out of nowhere with viral megahits.
 He’s been practicing in a well known conspiratorial training ground: Russian propaganda state media.
 As of 2019, The Daily Beast pointed out that Rouz has been working simultaneously for both OAN and for the Russian state media outlet, Sputnik.

-- Jack Posobeic
+- Jack Posobiec

-Posobeic may be the channel’s flagship disinformer.
-The OAN host is notorious for being one of the most prominent pushers of the Pizzagate conspiracy theory; he once conducted a live stream “investigation” of the restaurant where the hoax pedophile ring was said to be occurring, during which he waltzed into a child’s birthday party being held in a back room.
+Posobiec may be the channel’s flagship disinformer.
+The OAN host is notorious for being one of the most prominent pushers of the Pizzagate conspiracy theory; he once conducted a livestream “investigation” of the restaurant where the hoax pedophile ring was said to be occurring, during which he waltzed into a child’s birthday party being held in a back room.
 Since then, he acts as though he’s been locked in a John Wooden-esque competition with himself to outdo his greatest disinformation achievement.

-Since Pizzagate, instead of amplifying other already existing conspiracies, Posobeic has usually been focused on his own, artisanally crafted solo concoctions.
+Since Pizzagate, instead of amplifying other already existing conspiracies, Posobiec has usually been focused on his own, artisanally crafted solo concoctions.
 He once stopped a performance of Shakespeare’s Julius Caesar mid-production in New York because he was offended the centuries-old work had been staged with elements that seemed to reference Trump.
 I once witnessed him dash around the lawn of the Capitol telling Democratic Senators that supporting net neutrality would mean that they were supporting Satanic porn.

 Some of his most repugnant hits include trying to plant “Rape Melania” signs at an anti-Trump rally, falsely tweeting that Obama Attorney General Loretta Lynch had called for “blood in the streets,” a made-up claim that Star Wars’ Rogue One was being rewritten to include scenes calling Trump racist, and, after Republican congressman Steve Scalise was shot at baseball practice, that Bernie Sanders had told his followers to “take down” Trump.
-None of rose to Pizzagate levels of fame, but not for lack effort on Posobeic’s part.
+None of rose to Pizzagate levels of fame, but not for lack effort on Posobiec’s part.
 He has also tweeted in support of a white nationalist conspiracy which holds that immigration and other trends are part of a secret plot to commit white genocide.

 - Chanel Rion

-Rion, who is the channel’s White House reporter, may be supplanting Posobeic as OAN’s most well-known staff member due to Trump’s recent habit of calling on her during new conferences, where she can be relied upon to ask questions whose thrust is either helpful to the president or damaging to his opponents.
+Rion, who is the channel’s White House reporter, may be supplanting Posobiec as OAN’s most well-known staff member due to Trump’s recent habit of calling on her during new conferences, where she can be relied upon to ask questions whose thrust is either helpful to the president or damaging to his opponents.
 Another unhinged conspiracy theorist, she has peddled theories including Pizzagate, that the Clinton’s were responsible for Seth Rich’s murder, anti-semitic tropes about liberal financier George Soros, and conspiracies about Joe Biden’s dealings in Ukraine.

 During the coronavirus, CNN reports that Rion jeopardized the health of other journalists by flouting White House Press Briefing social distancing guidelines.
 After being kicked out of briefings for this, she tried, unsuccessfully, to bring her own chair into the briefing room.